Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Preliminaries

 \subsection{Cost Functions of Variational Compilation}

-The transformation of a parameterized unitary operator $U(\bm \theta)$ such that it closely mimics the given target unitary operator $V$ is an optimization procedure which requires defining a cost function which can be used as the single metric for minimization/maximization.
-For variational compilation we focus on two such metrics.
-The Hilbert-Schmidt test was introduced by \textcite{khatriQuantumassistedQuantumCompiling2019} for variational compilation and can be measured using a Bell state and a Bell measurement directly on a quantum computer, if both unitaries are coherently accessible (i.e. on the same quantum hardware or in an entangled system).
-It is defined in terms of the target unitary $V$, the ansatz $U$ and the number of qubits $n$ as
+The variational compilation process optimizes a parameterized unitary operator $U(\bm \theta)$ to approximate a target unitary $V$ by minimizing specific cost functions.
+We introduce two metrics for this optimization that we will use as a comparison to our own metric.
+The first, the Hilbert-Schmidt test, was proposed by Khatri et al.~\cite{khatriQuantumassistedQuantumCompiling2019} for VQCC and can be implemented on a quantum computer using Bell states and Bell measurements when both unitaries are coherently accessible (i.e., on the same quantum hardware or in an entangled system).
+For $n$ qubits, this metric is defined as:

-Notice how, this metric does not depend on the input states used.
-Minimization of the cost function ensures closeness between the unitary $U$ and $V$.
-This metric is related to the average fidelity defined in Eq.~(\ref{eq:haar-av-fid}) by the relation
+Notice that this metric does not depend on a set of input states and is used for FUMC.
+Minimization of this cost function ensures the closeness between the unitary $U$ and $V$ since it is related to the average fidelity defined in Eq.~(\ref{eq:haar-av-fid}) by the relation

-The second metric which will also be useful is the Loschmidt echo test.
-The Loschmidt echo was introduced in \cite[]{goussevLoschmidtEcho2012} and further used for FISC in \cite[]{sharmaNoiseResilienceVariational2020} as the Loschmidt echo test (LET).
-It is defined as the overlap of an initial state $|\psi_0\rangle$ and the evolution of the same state under the unitary $V^{\dagger}U$.
-Thus for a fixed input state $|\psi_0 \rangle$ the cost function is defined as the LET metric is defined as $|\langle \psi_0 | V^{\dagger}U| \psi_0 \rangle|^2$.
-Since our focus is on FUMC the LET needs to be generalised to account for multiple random input states.
-We thus define
+The second cost function that we will use as a comparison is based on the Loschmidt echo~\cite[]{goussevLoschmidtEcho2012} and was used as the Loschmidt echo test (LET) for SISC in~\cite[]{sharmaNoiseResilienceVariational2020}.
+The Loschmidt echo quantifies the overlap of an initial state~$|\psi_0\rangle$ and the evolution of the same state under unitary $V^{\dagger}U$.
+For a fixed input state~$|\psi_0 \rangle$, this overlap defines the LET cost function as $|\langle \psi_0 | V^{\dagger}U| \psi_0 \rangle|^2$.
+To extend this metric for FUMC, we average over a set of input states:

-Both HST and LET as described above require measuring all the $n$ qubits and the cost functions suffer from a vanishing gradient problem if evaluated on a quantum computer.
-To address this, local HST (LHST) and local LET (LLET) were introduced.
-The detailed circuit implementation of both HST, LET and their local counterparts are given in Ref~\cite{sharmaNoiseResilienceVariational2020} A detailed discussion of other metrics used in quantum information theory is available in \cite[]{wildeQuantumInformationTheory2017}.
+Both cost functions, $C_{\text{HST}}$ and $C_{\text{LET}}$, are global cost functions and suffer from barren plateaus~\cite{cerezoCostFunctionDependent2021}.
+To address this, local HST~(LHST) and local LET (LLET) were introduced.
+The detailed circuit implementations of HST, LET and their local forms are given in the Appendix~\ref{sec:cost-functions-for-vqcc}.